Unions vow to shut France’s economy down amid pension battle

 PARIS (AP) — Roads blocked, oil refineries disrupted, planes grounded and trains halted — unions are threatening to shut down France’s economy this week in what they hope is their toughest riposte yet to President Emmanuel Macron’s plan to raise the retirement age.

-The first actions are expected Monday, as truckers are being urged to block major highway arteries and interchanges in go-slow actions dubbed ‘’escargot’’ operations.
+The first actions started Monday, as truckers sporadically blocked major highway arteries and interchanges in go-slow actions dubbed escargot — the French word for snail — across several French regions.
 Unions plan an open-ended strike on the national rail service starting Monday evening.

 The government is bracing for the biggest disruptions Tuesday, when strikes are expected across multiple sectors and protests are planned in cities across France against the retirement bill.
 The reform, which would raise the official pension age from 62 to 64 and require 43 years of work to earn a full pension, is currently under debate in parliament.